legendu-net/blog/misc/content/2020/01/GPU-related-issues-and-solutions/GPU-related-issues-and-solutions.markdown

 [How to avoid "CUDA out of memory" in PyTorch](https://stackoverflow.com/questions/59129812/how-to-avoid-cuda-out-of-memory-in-pytorch)

 1. reduce training/testing batch size

 2. clear PyTorch caches

 3. add `torch.cuda.empty_cache()` before training each epoch

+4. Free GPU memory from other applications (see the previous section)

 [OOM error where ~50% of the GPU RAM cannot be utilised/reserved #35901](https://github.com/pytorch/pytorch/issues/35901)